Do Trucks Have a Black Box?

 - How often the truck drove above speed limit

 - Maintenance records

 - Tire pressure

 Preserving Black Box Information

 Unlike the black box in an airplane, the information in an EDR belongs to the trucking company.
-They can manipulate how it operates by adjust the triggering thresholds.
+They can manipulate how it operates by adjusting the triggering thresholds.
 They can even disable the EDR altogether.